JensRavens/jensravens.github.io/_posts/2015-09-17-demystifying-the-server.md

 Here's what normally happens when you send a request to a server (no matter if it's via `curl` or `NSURLSession`):

-- You send a `GET` request to `jensravens.de`
+- You send a `GET` request to `jensravens.com`
 - A DNS server of your choice resolves the domain to an IP (192.30.252.153).
 Just think of it as a lookup in a phonebook that translates names into phone numbers.
 - A request is sent to that IP (more on the request later) via tcp
 - On the server (which is just a normal computer that is permanently connected to the internet) there is a process that listens on port 80 for tcp connections (80 is the default, but other ports would work as well).
 Usually that process is some dedicated web server like apache2 or nginx.
 It knows how to encrypt the connection via ssl, how http works and if the request is just for a plain file it's capable of delivering that file as a response.
 - If you request a dynamic resource (like a php site, ruby scripts or whatever language you like) it calls out to another process to return a response.
-- The external process does it's magic to create a http response.
+- The external process does it's magic to create an http response.
 - The response is sent back to the user via the proxy.

 Of course it's also possible to skip the proxy and let your web application do the http handling directly.
 But normally you don't want to do that as it's pretty complex.

 ## The _Language_ of the _Web_

-So how does that request look that is beeing sent?
+So how does that request look that is being sent?
 A very interesting part is the url of the request:

 ```
 protocol://domain:port/path